2010 United States Senate election in New York: Aftermath

-Credico sued the New York State Board of Elections under the Equal Protection Clause of the Fourteenth Amendment because of this unfair treatment regarding ballot access.
+Credico sued the New York State Board of Elections under the Equal Protection Clause of the Fourteenth Amendment, claiming unfair treatment regarding ballot access.
 Despite being nominated by both the Libertarian Party and the Anti-Prohibition Party, in most jurisdictions, he only appeared on the ballot once.
 On June 19, 2013, the Federal District Court for the Eastern District of New York ruled in favor of Credico.
 The New York State Board of Elections did not appeal this decision.